TritonDataCenter/sdc-napi/DESIGN.md

 The "provisioning an IP" parameters will probably need to include more information, like DNS servers, search domain, etc. Or will they?

-### Antispoof

-This is entirely personal preference, but I'm not entirely keen on a key that says "antispoof_disable" which then consists of the values you want to disable.
-I would rather use something explicit like

-    {
-      mac_antispoof: true,
-      ip_antispoof: true
-    }

-That way, to change it, you just flip a true/false on a single value, not edit an array.

 ### VIPS